Jumpstarting can, in itself, be a challenge. You need high-quality leads, an available power supply, and to connect everything up the right way.

 Do yourself a favor, and buy from your local hardware store.
 They know what you need.
 An Amazon purchase is always hit or miss, and when it comes to your car’s electrical system, the last thing you want is a low-quality product.
 (In a worst-case scenario, this could erase your entire ECU!)

-Ask the store attendant to direct you to an automotive electrical tester.
-This should check the battery, the alternator, and the starter motor.
+Request the shop assistant to indicate where to find an automotive electrical tester.
+This will examine the battery, the alternator, and the starter motor.

 Once you have it, return to your car.
 Connect it across the battery (to the correct terminals) and follow the on-screen instructions.
 If possible, check all three components.